-To start HP PC Hardware Diagnostics UEFI:
+To start HP PC Hardware Diagnostics (UEFI), follow these steps:

-- Start BIOS:
+- Start BIOS.

-- Computers or tablets with keyboards:
+- Tablets with keyboards

-- Turn on or restart the computer, quickly press esc.
+- ▲ Turn on or restart the computer, quickly press esc.

-- Tablets without keyboards:
+- Tablets without keyboards

-- Turn on or restart the tablet, and then quickly hold down the volume down button.
+- Turn on or restart the tablet, and then quickly hold down the volume up button.

 - or -